Nikolay-Lysenko/readingbricks/README.md

 python -m readingbricks
 ```

 The last command launches a local server.
 After it is ready, open your web browser and go to `127.0.0.1:5000`.
-See [interface guide](#interface-guide) section for further details.
+See [interface guide](#interface-guide) for further details.

 ## Usage as an interface